 Concert Series -- One or two nights a week from September to May we host some the finest traditional artists in the world.
 The majority of our concerts highlight the salient genre of the Upland South, including fiddle, banjo, string bands, a cappella singing, gospel, blues, and related forms.
 Knoxville is at the center of an incredibly rich complex of traditional performing arts and it is our primary task to document, present, and thereby preserve those traditions.
 We also recognize the importance of the traditional arts of more recently arrived populations and so schedule concerts ranging from mariachi ensembles to Balkan singing.
 And we always make a place in our series for younger and emerging local art forms that derive from the older traditions.

 Radio Programming -- Altogether JCA is regularly on the air for six hours each week.
 Mountain Jubilee with program host Paul Campbell is jointly produced with WUOT and airs in Knoxville at 9pm on Saturdays and is also aired by Carlisle, PA station WDCV and by WDVX at 6 pm on Sundays.
-Sunday Jubilee airs from 6 to 11 pm Sundays on WDVX including Mountain Jubilee, Live at Laurel, Wild Hog in the Woods, Music of the Cumberland Trail and Last Night's Fun.
+Sunday Jubilee airs from 6 to 11 pm Sundays on WDVX including Mountain Jubilee, Live at Laurel, Wild Hog in the Woods, Music of the Cumberland Trail and Tennessee Country Classics.
 All our radio programs are available on the internet.

 Jubilee Records -- JCA recently began publishing digital recordings.
-Our first titles include the work of fiddler Bob Douglas, ballad singers Johnny Ray Hicks and May Justus, and a training CD on area harp singing.
+Our first titles include an anthology of the Pine Breeze Recordings, ballad singers Johnny Ray Hicks and May Justus, and a training CD on area harp singing.

 The Fryer Gallery -- In 2000 we opened our new Gideon W. Fryer Gallery in the lower room at the Laurel Theater.
 The gallery is intended to provide a space for interpretive exhibits on the traditional arts of the region.